ghall89/ghall.space/src/content/blog/2025/the-steam-machine.md

 [^1]: I'm primarily talking about software compatibility.
 For the Switch, any game on the eShop will 100% be compatibile, but not every game on Steam will work on the Steam Deck.

-[^2]: Incedentally, these are the same things that have made the Switch 2 less appealing to me
+[^2]: Incidentally, these are the same things that have made the Switch 2 less appealing to me